BeiDouMS/BeiDou-Server/README.md

 Now you have logged in the router system, search for anything related to portforwarding.
 Should the system prompt you between portforwarding and portriggering, pick the first, it is what we will be using.

 Now, it is needed to enable the right ports for the Internet.
-For MapleSolaxia, it is basically needed to open ports 7575 to 7575 + (number of channels) and port 8484.
+For HeavenMS, it is basically needed to open ports 7575 to 7575 + (number of channels) and port 8484.
 Create a new custom service which enables that range of ports for the server's channel and opt to use TCP/UDP protocols.
 Finally, create a custom service now for using port 8484.

 Optionally, if you want to host a webpage, portforward the port 80 (the HTTP port) as well.